gradle/gradle/design-docs/parallel-project-execution.md

 Sad-day:

 - Task dependency cycle across projects: A:task1->B:task1->C:task1->A:task1
-- Project dependency fails: A->B and B fails
+- Project dependency fails: A:1->B:1 and B:1 fails
-- One project dependency fails: A->[B,C] and C->D and B fails
+- One of a set of dependencies fails: A->[B,C] and C->D and B fails
+- Multiple independent dependencies fail: A->[B,C] and both B & C fail

 # Implementation approach